RSEAA/RSEAA.github.io/marketing.md

 This is a joint partnership between the RSE Asia Association and the RSE Association of Australia and New Zealand.

 The theme for this year is “Silos to Synergy - Achieving collaboration across domains”.

+---

+Attention RSEs!
+There will be an online poster session at #RSEAA2023 on the 14th of September.

+We're thrilled to offer you two awesome formats to showcase your research: the classic traditional poster and the dynamic set of slides.